yuvalmGS/gigaspaces-wiki-jekyll/xap97net/nhibernate-external-data-source.markdown

 # Overview

-This page demonstrates how to use the GigaSpaces .Net NHibernate [External Data Source|Persistency] in a common scenario: a cluster topology with a mirror.
+This page demonstrates how to use the GigaSpaces .Net NHibernate depanlinkExternal Data Sourcetengahlink./persistency.htmlbelakanglink in a common scenario: a cluster topology with a mirror.
 This is asynchronous persistency, which means that the operation against the cluster members is persisted to the database in an asynchronous manner.
 Each cluster member uses the External Data Source in read-only mode.
 Therefore it only reads data from the External Data Source, and each write operation is replicated to the mirror space.

 The mirror uses the External Data Source interface in write mode, and delegates destructive space operations (write, update, take) to the database through the External Data Source implementation.